MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/cache-schema-data.md

 > [!NOTE]
 > The definition of the Web API [DeletedMetadataFilters EnumType](xref:Microsoft.Dynamics.CRM.DeletedMetadataFilters) is slightly different from the SDK [DeletedMetadataFilters Enum](xref:Microsoft.Xrm.Sdk.Metadata.Query.DeletedMetadataFilters).
 >
-> The [DeletedMetadataFilters EnumType](xref:Microsoft.Dynamics.CRM.DeletedMetadataFilters) doesn't have the `Entity` member.
+> The Web API [DeletedMetadataFilters EnumType](xref:Microsoft.Dynamics.CRM.DeletedMetadataFilters) doesn't have the `Entity` member.
 You must use `Default` instead.

 ### Tracking Deleted Options